IridescentRose/HolyC-Translator/README.md

 ## Specification and Limitation

-The translator attempts to imitate or reproduce the behavior defined by the specifications of [HolyC](https://web.archive.org/web/20170325000321/http://www.templeos.org/Wb/Doc/HolyC.html) as documented here.
+The translator attempts to imitate or reproduce the behavior defined by the specifications of [HolyC](https://web.archive.org/web/20170325000321/http://www.templeos.org/Wb/Doc/HolyC.html) as documented.
 However there are some critical limitations that a translator cannot do compared to a full on compiler.

-One of which is JIT / AOT mode as described by the original HolyC specification.
-The `#ifaot` and `#ifjit` preprocessor directives will be automatically excluded from the program.
-The #exe directive executes and records the results of commands executed in the shell.
+One of these limitations is JIT / AOT mode as described by the original HolyC specification.
+The `#ifaot` and `#ifjit` preprocessor directives will be changed to `#if 0`.

+The #exe directive executes and records the results of commands executed in the shell and encapsulates the output in quotations - which may not be preferred for some data.

 Similarly `#help_index` and `#help_file` will not be available.
+These statements are completely deleted.

-Another limitation is the reinterpreting of HolyC's ASM specification due to time and complexity restraints.
+One other such limitation is re-interpretting the ASM specification.

+## To-Do

+- [ ] Tokenize Keywords in a single pass
+- [ ] Tokenize all valid ASCII-based symbols
+- [ ] Token Metadata for error reporting (line position & cursor position)
+- [ ] Reorganize Tokenizer
+- [ ] Reorganize Parser
+- [ ] Parser can parse conditionals (if, else if, else, switch, while)
+- [ ] Code generator can emit conditionals
+- [ ] Parser can parse struct (class?)
+- [ ] Code generator can emit structs/classes
+- [ ] Parser can parse uniforms
+- [ ] Code generator can emit uniforms
+- [ ] Code generator can re-order function parameters (defaults)
+- [ ] Parser type checking
+- [ ] Parse sizeof & U0 0-length type semantics